CouchPotato/CouchPotatoV1/README.md

 * Find providers that don't need login/registration
 * Create .app for OSX
 * Create .exe for Windows
+* Think of a better name
+* Make movie adding easy, by providing a Firefox & Chrome userscript/addon on IMDB, theMovieDB, Apple Trailers
 * Feed the cats

 ## Dependencies